Teatre Museu Dal

 Gala Dali Castle, Pubol

-The third part of the Dali Triangle, Pubol is a medieval castle that Dali bought and restored for his wife Gala.
-He was reportedly only allowed to visit when she invited him.
+The third part of the Dali Triangle.
+Pubol is a medieval castle that Dali bought and restored for his wife Gala, who reportedly allowed him to visit only when she invited him.
 After her death in 1982, Dali lived there briefly before a fire drove him out.
-It is the quietest and strangest of the three sites, more intimate than the museum in Figueres and more personal than Portlligat.
+It is the quietest and most personal of the three sites.

 Where to Stay and Eat

 Figueres is a real town of about 45,000 people, not a tourist resort.
-The Hotel Emporda, on the main road approaching the town, has a long-standing reputation in Catalonia for serious regional cooking; it claims to have been one of the restaurants that helped codify modern Catalan cuisine in the 1970s.
-For something simpler, the old town has several restaurants on and around Placa de l’Ajuntament serving straightforward Catalan food at 15-25 euros for a main course.
+Hotel Emporda on the main road has a long-standing reputation in Catalonia for serious regional cooking; it claims to have helped codify modern Catalan cuisine in the 1970s.

-Girona, 37 kilometres south, makes a good base for the whole region: it is a substantial city with excellent transport links, a well-preserved medieval Jewish Quarter, and a food scene that includes several notable restaurants.
-The high-speed train connects Figueres to Girona in about 10 minutes.
+Girona, 37 km south, makes a good base: a substantial city with excellent transport links, a well-preserved medieval Jewish Quarter, and a food scene that includes several notable restaurants including El Celler de Can Roca (three Michelin stars).
+The high-speed train connects Figueres to Girona in about 10 minutes, and to Barcelona in 55 minutes.